Table des matières

 In the Wwise menu, go to Project and select Save.

-Select the SoundBank layout to access the SoundBank Manager, then enable all SoundBanks, your current working platform (Windows or Mac) and English.
+Select the SoundBank layout to access the SoundBank Manager, and click Generate All.

 That's it for setting up the Microphone Audio Input.
 Next, you need to connect it to a functionality or mechanic, in our case, the player's attacks.
 When the Adventurer attacks, the weapon is swung in a three-step sequence.
 If the weapon's Trigger collides with any other Triggers, it will post the Player_WeaponImpact Event.
 As such, all you need to activate is the Adventurer's swing, which is called in the PlayerAttack script.